Establishing an Employee Resource Group

 Don't forget to give the group a name that includes all of its members.

 Make it clear that group membership is open to all employees, and thus complies with your organization’s anti-discrimination policies and applicable law.
 Many employers make it a point for the executive champion of a particular ERG to not be a member of that group.

 Finding and committing an executive champion or sponsor to the ERG creates clear lines of communication between the ERG and the organization's leadership.
 Find a sponsor or advocate for the group in a senior leadership position – preferably someone who is personally connected to LGBT issues.
 Sometimes the wisest choice is not necessarily a known ally.
 Getting an open-minded skeptic on board can sometimes have greater long-term benefits.

-The 2013 Corporate Equality Index reported that 96 percent of LGBT ERGs are sponsored by an executive champion who connects the group to the upper management of the company.
-Furthermore, over half of these executive champions identify as allies.
+The 2015 Corporate Equality Index reported that 97 percent of LGBT ERGs are sponsored by an executive champion who connects the group to the upper management of the company.
+Furthermore, over half of these executive champions (55 %) identify as allies, and 37 percent report being openly LGBT.
 This relationship should be maintained throughout each stage of the ERG’s formation and continue when the ERG begins to serve the company, ensuring the employer and employees’ goals for the group remain connected and ultimately supportive of one another.

 What other employee resource groups exist?
 Think of how those groups can work together, and how they support the employer’s business objectives.
 Make sure you have established guidelines and reasons for forming the group prior to announcing it, and be open to dialogue on what other groups might be formed, if employees express interest.

 What do we do about the objections of some employees who don't want to see us organize and work for our goals?